September 19, 2019

 The good are also sometimes careless.
 By definition careless means not giving enough attention or thought to avoiding harm or errors.
 By not keeping within the lines of legal and administrative convention, the security and well being of the global community is at risk.
 Criminal gangs and terrorist organizations have the best intelligence mechanisms to find the security lapses and loopholes through which they can squeeze through.

-The purpose of this brief article is intended to ignite conversation and solutions-based ideas when BORDERPOL convenes the 8th BORDERPOL Global Forum as well as the planned workshops.
+The purpose of this brief article is intended to ignite conversation and solutions-based ideas when BORDERPOL convenes the next BORDERPOL Global Forum as well as the planned workshops in 2020.

 It is unlikely that the global migration crisis will decline between now and then.

-My colleagues and I look forward to welcoming law makers, practitioners, stakeholders and of course friends involved with border security and migration management from around the world in Gujarat next February.
+My colleagues and I look forward to welcoming law makers, practitioners, stakeholders and of course friends involved with border security and migration management from around the world at the next Global Forum.